The Wasserstein-Fourier Distance for Stationary Time Series: Principal geodesic analysis in WF

 \section{Principal geodesic analysis in WF}

 In order to detect spectral patterns across multiple time series, we can apply dimensionality reduction techniques to their respective NPSDs.
-Though the \emph{de facto} method for this is Functional Principal Component Analysis (FPCA) (see \textit{e.g.} \cite{dauxois1982asymptotic}), applying it in this case provides limited interpretation.
-This is because using the Euclidean distance directly on the NPSDs might result in principal components (PC) with negative values, which are therefore not distributions.
-To address this challenge, we can use the proposed WF distance to extend the classical FPCA, which takes place in the Hilbert space $\L_2(\R)$, to a Principal Geodesic Analysis (PGA) using WF \eqref{def:distance}, or, equivalently, to perform PGA on the NPSDs in the Wasserstein space.
+Dimensionality reduction allows for analysing the main modes of variability of a dataset by basically finding a sequence of subspaces minimising the sum---over the data---of the norms of projection residuals.
+Though the \emph{de facto} method for dimensionality reduction applied to functions is Functional Principal Component Analysis (FPCA) \cite{dauxois1982asymptotic}, applying it to NPSDs provides limited interpretation.
+This is because using the Euclidean distance (assumed by FPCA) directly on the NPSDs might result on principal components (PC) with negative values, which are not distributions and thus hinder interpretablity.
+To circumvent this challenge, the Wasserstein distance can be used to extend the classical FPCA, which takes place in the Hilbert space $\L_2(\R)$, to a Principal Geodesic Analysis (PGA), which takes place in the space of densities.
+In our particular setting, this will allow us to perform PGA for NPSDs in the Wasserstein space.